Kesomannen/CompetitiveCompany/README.md

 ## Configuration

 Most configuration is done via a normal `.cfg` file.
-Every option except those in the `Client` section are server-side and can only be set by the host.
+All options except those in the `Client` section are server-side and can only be set by the host.
 The options take effect immediately, meaning you can configure match settings on the fly with a mod like [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/).

-Additionally you can define a custom set of default teams that will be created each time you start a lobby.
+Additionally, you can define a custom set of default teams that will be created each time you start a lobby.
 This is done via a `default_teams.json` file in the config folder.
 Any players you specify will be put into that team after joining.
 For example:
 ```json
 [
   {